IsaacFleck/IsaacFleck.github.io/_posts/2023-01-18-stack-sheriff.md

 ---
 # Stack Sheriff - Stack Exchange Article Management tool
 ### Project Summary
-Create a tool where we could track and validate if a stack exchange article was still relevant. this would be used to create training materials for the business and our Tier 1 support group decreasing the number of escalations our Engineers had to handle during their on call shift.
+The objective of this project was to create a tool that could track and validate the relevance of Stack Exchange articles.
+This tool was intended to be used to create training materials for the business and our Tier 1 support group, thereby decreasing the number of escalations our Engineers had to handle during their on-call shift.

 ### Project Timeline
-None - Extra task that I took on to improve the life of engineers within the department
+This was an additional task that I took on to improve the lives of engineers within the department, so there was no specific timeline for the project.

 ### Project Description
-Some key points of the projects:
+Here are some key points about the project:
-- Developed an application written in Python to Assist in the management Internal StackExchange (SE) articles
+- Developed an application written in Python to assist in the management of internal Stack Exchange (SE) articles.
-- Data Gathered through SE’s API on timed intervals
+- Gathered data through SE's API at timed intervals.
-- Written in an Object Oriented structure to allow other teams to implement the solution
+- Written in an object-oriented structure to allow other teams to implement the solution.
-- Managed Articles utilizing Tags to allow for easy searching and management by the owning developing team
+- Managed articles using tags to enable easy searching and management by the owning development team.

-#### Skills and technology's
+#### Skills and Technologies
+This project required the following skills and technologies:
 - Python
 - StackExchange API Integration